zhouLion/doc.fedml.ai/docs/open-source/installation/docker.md

 **(3) Run examples**

 Now, you should now be inside the container.
 First, you need to log into the MLOps platform.
-The `USERID` placeholder used below refers to your user id in the FedML MLOps platform:
+The `USERID` placeholder used below refers to your user id in the TensorOpera AI platform:
 ```
 root@142ffce4cdf8:/#
 root@142ffce4cdf8:/# fedml login <USERID>